 I’m not suggesting that you don’t have a position on issues but I am suggesting that we lead with compassion on this and not sacrifice our convictions in the process.
 Don’t unnecessarily abandon your influence with people because of your approach (1 Corinthians 9:19-23).
 Here are just a few suggestions for Christians who feel strongly on this issue, regardless of the side you take:

-- Give your money and time to people, not just causes – Talk is cheap, funding and doing the work is much more costly.
-How are you supporting local people not just policies or politicians.
-Are you serving in compassion ministries in your church, helping at non-profits that serve people in need or practically helping a single parent or even considering fostering or adoption?
+- Give your money and time to people, not just causes – Talk is cheap, but funding and doing the work is much more costly.
+How are you supporting local people, not just policies or politicians?
+Are you serving in compassion ministries in your church, helping at non-profits that serve people in need or practically helping a single parent, or even considering fostering or adoption?